 If you are getting married in 2020, the below FAQs can help to address the next steps and questions related to the COVID-19 virus and Lake Tahoe weddings.
 We are here at Merrily Wed to help however we can, we know that postponing a wedding is a difficult decision with many ramifications and logistical issues.
 We are here to help guide you through this process, be the extra shoulder for you to lean on and provide as much assistance as we can.

 TAHOE WEDDINGS – LET US HELP

-If you would like to discuss your 2020 Tahoe wedding over the phone, Skype, Facetime or Zoom, please feel free to use this link to schedule a time, we would love to offer our professional advice as best we can.
-Or please connect with us through our Inquiry Form.
+If you would like to discuss your 2020 Tahoe wedding over the phone, Skype or Zoom, please feel free to use this link to schedule a time, we would love to offer our professional advice as best we can.
+You can also please connect with us through our Inquiry Form.